MicrosoftDocs/ATADocs/ATPDocs/uninstall-sensor.md

 The following steps describe how to uninstall a sensor from a domain controller.

-1. Log on to the domain controller with local administrator privileges.
+1. Sign in to the domain controller with local administrator privileges.
 1. From the Windows **Start** menu, click **Settings** > **Control Panel** > **Add/ Remove Programs**.
 1. Locate the sensor and click **Remove**.